 What This Ruling Means

-In light of this case, Maryland personal injury attorneys may struggle to use the hearsay rule as a shield against the admissibility of unfavorable post-accident medical records.
-I guess defense counsel can now make these records admissible simply by having their own experts review and rely on them.
+Considering this case, Maryland personal injury attorneys may struggle to use the hearsay rule as a shield against the admissibility of unfavorable post-accident medical records.
+I guess defense counsel can now make these records admissible by having their own experts review and rely on them.
 If plaintiffs’ counsel wants to avoid this, they need to be fully prepared to battle over the 4 elements of admissibility under 5-703(b).

-Instead of simply raising a hearsay objection at trial, a well-prepared plaintiff’s attorney should move to exclude these from evidence in advance based on the grounds that they do not meet the requirements of Rule 5-703(b).
-An argument can be made that the records are not “trustworthy” and/or that they are not necessary to illuminate the defense expert’s opinion.
+Instead of raising a hearsay objection at trial, a well-prepared plaintiff’s attorney should move to exclude these from evidence in advance based because they do not meet the requirements of Rule 5-703(b).
+We can make an argument that the records are not “trustworthy” and/or that they are unnecessary to illuminate the defense expert’s opinion.
 If all else fails the plaintiff’s counsel should at least request that they are admitted with a limiting instruction.

 No one is arguing that the expert cannot rely on these records.
 The question is whether they should be admissible.
 I would just like a simple rule.
-I’m fine with a rule that admits all of the medical records into evidence.
-Most judges are going to let these records come in anyway, even before this case.
+I’m fine with a rule that admits all the medical records into evidence.
+Most judges will let these records come in, anyway, even before this case.
 My problem is having one rule in one case and another rule in another.
-There should be a bright line rule.
+There should be a bright-line rule.

 This was not a good case for plaintiffs.
 I don’t think the admissibility of the medical records had anything to do with the outcome in this case.
 You can’t wait years to complain of injuries and have a jury attribute them to the crash, no matter what your expert says.